Critical Moment in Bioethics:

-This session will describe an anti-racism initiative co-led by The Hastings Center and a diverse steering committee of justice-focused bioethics scholars.
+This session described an anti-racism initiative co-led by The Hastings Center and a diverse steering committee of justice-focused bioethics scholars.
 This collaborative initiative reflects on the past and present work of scholars of color and envisions and frames a braver, broader, and more just bioethics for the future.
 Through robust intergenerational dialogue and interdisciplinary collaboration, this project aims to strengthen bioethics’ ability and moral responsibility to address racial and health injustices.
-Intended to serve as a model for future anti-racism initiatives, this session will highlight engagement strategies to bolster inclusivity and equity in the field of bioethics.
+Intended to serve as a model for future anti-racism initiatives, this session highlighted engagement strategies to bolster inclusivity and equity in the field of bioethics.

-Faith E. Fletcher, PhD, MA; Center for Medical Ethics and Health Policy; Baylor College of Medicine
+Faith E. Fletcher, PhD, MA; Center for Medical Ethics and Health Policy, Baylor College of Medicine; senior advisor to The Hastings Center

 Keisha S. Ray, PhD; Center for Humanities and Ethics; University of Texas Health Science Center at Houston